 In 2003, the Reybier group produced their debut vintage of Goulee by Cos d’Estournel from a vineyard they own in the Medoc, which is situated north of St. Estephe.
 In 2009 Michel Reybier and Chateau Cos d’Estournel purchased vineyards in Tokaji with they obtained the Hetszolo estate.

-Starting with the 2012 vintage, Cos d’Estournel began to use the Tesa system of anti-counterfeiting measure as well allowing consumers to verify the authenticity of the bottle with the use of a bar code sticker that is placed on the label and the original wood case.
+Starting with the 2012 vintage, Cos d’Estournel began to use the Tesa system of anti-counterfeiting measure as well, allowing consumers to verify the authenticity of their bottle with the use of a bar code sticker that is placed on the label and the original wood case.

 Château Cos d'Estournel Wine Tasting Notes